jbwilmoth/survey_gorilla/README.md

   git push -u origin branchname
   ```

-5. Continue working on your branch,
+5. Continue working on your branch, using
   ```
   git add --all
   ```